Intech Investment Management LLC Sells 187,961 Shares of QUALCOMM Incorporated (NASDAQ:QCOM)

 Analyst Ratings Changes

 A number of research analysts have recently issued reports on the stock.
-Piper Sandler boosted their price target on shares of QUALCOMM from $120.00 to $140.00 and gave the stock an “overweight” rating in a research report on Thursday, August 3rd.
-Susquehanna upped their price target on shares of QUALCOMM from $130.00 to $140.00 and gave the company a “positive” rating in a research report on Thursday, November 2nd.
-Morgan Stanley lowered their price objective on QUALCOMM from $129.00 to $119.00 and set an “overweight” rating for the company in a research report on Thursday, November 2nd.
-UBS Group upped their target price on QUALCOMM from $120.00 to $130.00 and gave the company a “neutral” rating in a research report on Monday, July 24th.
-Finally, DZ Bank raised QUALCOMM from a “hold” rating to a “buy” rating and set a $140.00 price target on the stock in a research note on Friday, November 3rd.
+KeyCorp restated an “overweight” rating and issued a $145.00 price target on shares of QUALCOMM in a research report on Thursday, September 14th.
+DZ Bank upgraded QUALCOMM from a “hold” rating to a “buy” rating and set a $140.00 price target for the company in a report on Friday, November 3rd.
+Susquehanna boosted their price objective on QUALCOMM from $130.00 to $140.00 and gave the company a “positive” rating in a research note on Thursday, November 2nd.
+Morgan Stanley lowered their target price on QUALCOMM from $129.00 to $119.00 and set an “overweight” rating for the company in a report on Thursday, November 2nd.
+Finally, Wolfe Research began coverage on QUALCOMM in a report on Wednesday, July 19th.
+They set an “outperform” rating and a $145.00 price target on the stock.
 One analyst has rated the stock with a sell rating, five have issued a hold rating and fourteen have issued a buy rating to the stock.
 According to data from MarketBeat, QUALCOMM presently has an average rating of “Moderate Buy” and a consensus price target of $137.85.

 About QUALCOMM